V-TERM/cs7641_census_project/index.md

 - STATE
 - COUNTY

 Every data record has a unique combination of these keys, and the year generally varies from 2009 to 2019 (inclusive), the time range of data we were able to obtain from the census website.
 The state and county are two designated numeric identifiers, known as FIPS codes.
 A state is denoted by two digits, and a county is denoted by three digits, together forming a unique five-digit FIPS code.
-The census data is available for all states and all counties.
+The census data is available for all counties in all states.

 All the datasets combined, we collected a total of 200 features.
 We also downloaded the presidential and senatorial election results data separately and matched the records with the census data by key.